 Changes to Florida Law regarding School Readiness Program Assessment:

-House Bill 1091, which passed during the 2018 legislative session, requires that a Program Assessment is conducted on all providers seeking to contract for the School Readiness program for 2019-20.
+House Bill 1091, which passed during the 2018 legislative session, requires that a Program Assessment is conducted on all providers seeking to contract for the School Readiness program.
 This includes existing providers who are renewing their contract, as well as new providers applying for the first time.
-In order to receive a Program Assessment, providers are required to register all of their instructors and classrooms into the Florida Office of Early Learning (OEL) Program Assessment system.
-Providers who do not complete the registration process will not be eligible to enter into a School Readiness contract or participate in the School Readiness program for 2019-20.
-All providers need to register immediately.
+In order to receive a Program Assessment, providers are required to register all of their instructors and classrooms into the Quality Performance System (QPS).
+Providers who do not complete the registration process will not be eligible to enter into a School Readiness contract or participate in the School Readiness program.

 - School Readiness Program Assessment FAQ

 Florida Law regarding insurance issues and provider responsibilities: